-Sally Lemonius - Chairman and Compliance and AML Representative
+Sally Lemonius - Chairman, Compliance & Membership Panel Representative

 Sally is the current Chairman of IAgSA.
 She trained as a secretary and bookkeeper at the Guildford Secretarial College in Surrey in 1967.
 After working in Guildford and London as a PA she moved to the Isle of Wight where her parents had owned an arable farm since 1973.
 In 1985 she joined Harry Ferguson Farms Ltd. as their full time farm secretary working on a mixed dairy and arable holding.
 This included working as a PA to the family and being involved in the heritage of the Ferguson name.
 She became a director of the company in 1999, subsequently moving within the Harry Ferguson Group to the investment side and becoming Company Secretary of HF Holdings Ltd. She works between London and the Isle of Wight and has now been employed by the Group for over 30 years.
 In 1995 their land agent suggested she might help him with a bit of farm secretarial work for his farm.
 This escalated over the years and she still works as a farm secretary on three farms in addition to her employed job.
 Sally has been Chairman and Secretary of Thames & Test Branch and is currently Vice Chairman of IAgSA with responsibility for AML & Compliance.

-Christine Thompson - Vice-chairman and Regional Training Days Representative
+Christine Thompson - Vice-chairman, Associate Support & Training Representative

 Christine works closely with Corporate Members and associated industry businesses to promote the activities carried out by IAgSA and, where possible, to work together on sponsorship deals.
 She is also the co-ordinator of our new Mentoring Scheme.
 Christine is a farmer’s daughter and wife, working alongside husband David on a 500-acre tenanted farm at Helmsley on the southern edge of the North York Moors National Park.